chef-boneyard/chef-web-docs-2016/step_lwrp/step_lwrp_windows_feature_enable.rst

      action :install
    end

-or to enable a node as TFTP:
+..
+To enable a node as TFTP:

+or:

 .. code-block:: ruby